 - a.
-Provide evidence that the patient pool available for educational purposes is sufficient to allow residents to develop competency within the scope of the orthodontics and dentofacial orthopedics. - b.
-Describe the strategies that have been implemented to ensure that residents have

-- sufficient patient experiences. - c.
+Provide evidence that the patient pool available for educational purposes is sufficient to allow residents to develop competency within the scope of the endodontic practice. - b.
+Describe the strategies that have been implemented to ensure that residents have sufficient patient experiences. - c.
 Identify any areas where a shortage of patients may exist.
 Describe the strategies that have been implemented to address these areas.